List of Filipino Christmas carols and songs

-This article lists Christmas carols and songs sung by the Filipinos during local Christmas season.
-As with much Filipino music, some of these songs have their origins in the Spanish and American colonial periods, with others written as part of the OPM movement.
+This article lists Christmas carols and songs traditionally sung by Filipinos during the local Christmas season.
+Like much Filipino music, some of these songs trace their origins to the Spanish and American colonial periods, while others were composed as part of the OPM movement.

 Daigon

 It is an old Ilonggo Christmas carol in Hiligaynon.
 Daigon is the Hiligaynon term for caroling.
 Ilonggos are fond of singing this song caroling from house to house.
 It is sometimes used as a piece for Christmas carol choral competitions.